detekt/detekt/docs/pages/documentation/naming.md

    ignores variables in classes which match this regex

+* `ignoreOverriddenFunctions` (default: `true`)

+   ignores overridden functions with parameters not matching the pattern

 ### MatchingDeclarationName

 "If a Kotlin file contains a single non-private class (potentially with related top-level declarations),